shoaib10/productsDemo/README.md

 # productsDemo
-*Import all dependency by installing npm command npm install
+Import all dependency by installing npm command
+1)npm install
-*Run project using this command
+Run project using this command
 2) npm run serve